 What’s great about learning online is that you can learn at a pace that best suits you taking some of the pressure off.

 One of the best proofreading courses out there is the Proofread Anywhere course and you can choose to do general proofreading that provides comprehensive and extensive technical information, tools and a ton of answers along with practice sheets and tests to become a professional and in-demand proofreader.

 Where Can You Find Proofreading Jobs?

-There are great places that you can find proofreading jobs and a lot of them, as they say, are right under your nose.
-You can find them in relevant social media platforms such as Facebook groups and LinkedIn, just make sure that your information is clear and up-to-date on your profiles.
+There are great places where you can find proofreading jobs and a lot of them, as they say, are right under your nose.
+You can find them on relevant social media platforms such as Facebook groups and LinkedIn, just make sure that your information is clear and up-to-date on your profiles.